mainmatter/mainmatter.com/blog/_posts/2018-07-24-from-spa-to-pwa.md

 Breethe, when installed to the user's home screen on iOS shows up like this:

 ![The Breethe app icon on the home screen](/images/posts/2018-07-24-from-spa-to-pwa/breethe-app-icon.png)

-Chrome on Android will even automatically offer installing the app to the home screen when it notice an App Manifest:

-TODO: add screenshot